 Baloxavir exposure decreases as body weight increases.
-No clinically significant difference in exposure was observed between body weight groups following the approved recommended dosage.
+No clinically significant difference in exposure was observed between body weight groups in adult and pediatric subjects following the approved recommended dosage.

 Race/Ethnicity

 Based on a population pharmacokinetic analysis, baloxavir exposure is approximately 35% lower in non-Asians as compared to Asians; this difference is not considered clinically significant when the recommended dose was administered.